 What is your favorite part of being an entrepreneur?

 What is the biggest challenge you’ve faced being a small business owner so far?

-What goals do you have for your business for 2015.
-What can we look forward to in 2015?
+What goals do you have for your business?
+What can we look forward to in the future from your business?

 I’m pretty happy with the way things are, and don’t want to jinx anything, so I’m hoping for more of the same.
 I’d like to keep selling to small boutiques— I have a goal of getting my throws in every state— I’m at 20, so I have a ways to go.
 I’d also like to get more international stores.